rduplain/qwerty.sh/README.md

 `--cd-on-rc` flag to have qwerty.sh change directories to that of the run-command file when processing its commands.

-Shell globbing to specify multiple rc files is not supported, as the shell will expand filepaths before passing them to qwerty.sh.
-If globbing is needed, e.g. to specify rc files in a directory, quote the argument with single (') or double (") quotes to delay expansion:
+Specifying multiple rc files in a pattern/glob requires quoting.
+Otherwise, the shell will expand filepaths before passing them to qwerty.sh, which will fail because `--rc` takes a single argument.
+For example, to specify rc files in a directory, quote the argument with single (') or double (") quotes to delay expansion (and use `.*` not `*` if the target rc files are hidden dotfiles):

 ```sh
 --rc='.qwertyrc.d/*'